Akhileshkr236/akhileshkr236/README.md

 <h1 align="center">Hi 👋, I'm Akhilesh Kumar</h1>
-<h3 align="center">Hey!
+<h3>Hey!
 I'm Akhilesh, a UI developer, who strives to develop efficient frontend solutions and design beautiful & user-friendly user interfaces.
 This is my home on the web where I post my thoughts and showcase my work and a bit about myself.
 For the Frontend, I mostly use Angular with git as the version control system.
 For the Backend, I work best with node.js.
 For the Database, I work best with MySQL, currently learning MongoDB also.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=akhileshkr236&label=Profile%20views&color=0e75b6&style=flat" alt="akhileshkr236" /> </p>